Cafe Au Go Go

-The Cafe Au Go Go was a Greenwich Village night club located in the basement of the New Andy Warhol Garrick Theatre building in the late 1960s, and located at 152 Bleecker Street in Manhattan, New York City.
+The Cafe Au Go Go was a night club in Greenwich Village located in the basement of the New Andy Warhol Garrick Theatre building in the late 1960s, and located at 152 Bleecker Street in Manhattan, New York City.
 The club featured many musical groups, folk singers and comedy acts between the opening in February 1964 until closing in December 1970.
 The club was originally owned by Howard Solomon who sold it in June 1969 to Moses Baruch.
 Howard Solomon became the manager of singer Fred Neil.